ilo161/capicua/README.md

 ### Technical Challenges

- Learning how to use Web Sockets for the joined online experience.
-Implementing external peripherals such as microphones for voice chat.
+ Learning how to use Socket.io for the joined online experience.
 Implementing a countdown timer to encourage continuous gameplay.

 ### <ins>Audio player</ins>
  A docked audio player for that authentic carribean music experience.

-### Technical Challenges

- Harmonizing with voice chat.
-Disallowing music to be louder than incomming voice data to other players but then restoring volume to the music when voice chat stops.

 ## Accomplished over the Weekend